ebernstein00/Codename-Toothpaste/README.md

 * Up to three players can play at the same time.
 * The GUI and any information given will be mirrored onto all computers.
 * All central information will be calculated on one computer and then sent.
-### Signals:
-* Used to close the game.
-* Used to send directions to other clients about what to do

 ## Timeline
 **Week 1 Goals** : 2020-01-05 to 2020-01-11